 Park in Safe, Well-Lit Areas

 In addition to installing new equipment, there are a few precautions that you can take to keep thieves away from your car.
 If you have a garage, park in it and keep it locked.
-(Don’t use your remote starter if your car is parked in your garage, as this can cause a dangerous build-up of carbon monoxide in your home.)
+(Obviously, avoid using your remote starter if your car is parked in your garage, as this can cause a dangerous build-up of carbon monoxide in your home.)

 If you don’t have a garage, be sure to park your car in a location that will make it a less attractive target for criminals.
 This means parking in safe, well-lit areas, as thieves are much less likely to try to break into a vehicle that is easily visible to passersby.